BlackSealsnet/oceanwp-child/README.md

 ## Description

-**oceanwp-child** is a Child Theme for OceanWP.
+**BlackSeals OceanWP WordPress theme** (_oceanwp-child_) is a Child Theme for OceanWP.
 It need the latest theme from [wordpress.org](https://wordpress.org/themes/oceanwp/)

 ## Actions

-It includes an action to do an automatic update for every new version.
+It includes **Actions** to do automatic workflows, like push new version to several servers.
+Those files aren't required to work with WordPress.
+By the way, there should be no security risk if they are still in the folder.

+## Update

+The latest version supports [GitHub Updater](https://github.com/afragen/git-updater).
+With that plugin, WordPress is able to do automatic updates for plugins, themes, and language packs from GitHub Repository.